 Roatan is often called the jewel of the Caribbean because of its many amazing features - its lush, hilly landscape, azure waters, the friendly people and diverse and rich culture.
-Its claim to fame is, of course, its amazing reefs and marine life, so going scuba diving should be on the top of your "to do" list when you visit!
-Even if you've traveled to other popular dive destinations without going diving, here are 5 great reasons to go scuba diving on Roatan!
+With direct international flights from Houston, Miami, Atlanta, Cayman and San Salvador, it’s also never been easier to get to paradise!
+Roatan’s claim to fame is, of course, its amazing reefs and marine life, so going scuba diving should be on the top of your "to do" list when you visit.
+Even if you've traveled to other popular dive destinations without going diving, here are 5 great reasons we think you should go scuba diving on Roatan!

 Reason 1.
 The dive sites are super close

 Since the reef starts only a few hundred feet from land, the entire island is basically one giant dive site.
 From West End alone, we have over 30 dive sites within a 10 minute boat ride, which means less time on the boat and more time in the water!
 Most dive centers run single tank trips because of the proximity of the dive sites to the dive centers, so you have the choice of one, two or three dives in the day and can spend your surface intervals comfortably on the beach with a cold lemonade (or beer, but only after diving!) in hand.